fvmformal/fvm/doc/sphinx/source/complexityreduction.rst

 How to do it
 ------------

-Just use the function :py:func:`fvmframework.FvmFramework.cutpoint` and pass to it at least the signal you want to cutpoint.
+Just use the function :py:func:`fvm.FvmFramework.cutpoint` and pass to it at least the signal you want to cutpoint.
 Use it for all the signals you need to convert into free variables.
 If needed, a python :code:`for` loop can be used to apply the function to multiple signals.

 .. code-block:: python

-   from fvmframework import FvmFramework
+   from fvm import FvmFramework

    fvm.add_vhdl_source("concepts/cutpoint_example/counter.vhd")
    fvm = FvmFramework()